Muhi0709/English-to-Tamil-Transliteration/README.md

   iii) Commandline arguments are parsed using "argparse" module.

   iv) Type: python train.py --help in the terminal to get info about the commandline arguments.
-The default values of the arguments are set to the best configuration for the optimizer and model obtained from sweep configuration.
+The default values of the arguments are set to the best configuration for the optimizer and model(attention mechanism) obtained from the sweep experiments.